-I cannot deny however, the fact that Severus was loyal to Dumbledore, to some extent.
-He responded very differently to Dumbledore then he did to others.
-He wasn’t rude, nor sarcastic, nor bitingly cruel to Dumbledore as he seemed to be to many others.
-He allowed Dumbledore to see a side of him that was not often seen, and goes far enough to defend him against his fellow Death Eaters.
+I cannot deny, however, the fact that Severus was loyal to Dumbledore, to some extent.
+He responded very differently to Dumbledore than he did to others.
+He wasn’t rude, sarcastic, nor bitingly cruel to Dumbledore as he seemed to be to many others.
+He allowed Dumbledore to see a side of him that was not often seen and goes far enough to defend him against his fellow Death Eaters.

-Another question I pose, if Dumbledore deserves that kind of loyalty from him.
-As I’ve stated above, it is evident that Dumbledore got Snape out of a lot of trouble, but is that enough for everything he did serving Dumbledore?
+Another question I pose, is if Dumbledore deserves that kind of loyalty from him.
+As I’ve stated above, it is evident that Dumbledore got Snape out of a lot of trouble, but is that enough for everything he did to serve Dumbledore?

 As Severus states in “the Prince’s tale” (pg 687) “I have spied for you, lied for you, put myself in mortal danger for you, and for what?”
 For what indeed.
 It seems to me that Dumbledore knew what he was asking Severus to do.
 He knew that by the end of the war, he could potentially be dead, yet he didn’t show any remorse for the fact, at least that I detected, so aside from putting him in mortal danger, and keeping him out of a prison that he could have avoided (like many of his fellows) what did Albus Dumbledore do to deserve that kind of undying loyalty?